EV-Station-Finder/ev_station_finder_be/README.md

   - zip code
   - full address
   - city and state

 A registered user can save stations to their account.
-Backend also allows user registration, authentication, and registration.
+Backend also allows user registration and authentication.

 **Note:** This app is currently being worked on and it is also deployed on [Heroku](https://ev-station-finder-backend.herokuapp.com/api/v1/stations?location=los%20angeles,ca).